Marcbaer/Global_Covid-19_Vaccination_Progress/README.md

 This Project analyzes the progress of covid vaccination in different countries by investigation the [COVID-19 World Vaccination Progress Dataset](https://www.kaggle.com/gpreda/covid-world-vaccination-progress) from [Our World Data](https://ourworldindata.org/).
 The data is enriched with [GDP per Capita Information](https://data.worldbank.org/indicator/NY.GDP.PCAP.CD) provided by the world bank and [country population information](https://population.un.org/wpp/Download/Standard/CSV/) provided by the United Nations.
 The enriched data allows insights into the demographic and economic situations of the analysed countries and their progress on vaccinating their citizens.
 The data is being transformed to optimize the analytical insights.
+The objective is to deliver insights into demographic and economic correlations of the countries in the vaccination process.

 The [notebook](EDA_Covid_Vaccination.ipynb) that can be used to run the analysis is structured as followed:
 * **Business Understanding**